 Being drawn more to clinical practice

-- Fairly healthy and dealing with chronic conditions like migraine
+- Fairly healthy and dealing with chronic conditions like migraines

 - People very debilitated by acute neurologic problem like stroke or chronic problem like ALS

-A typical day in the life of Allison:
+A typical day in the life of a neurologist:

 - 6 new consults